Clean Skin: Plot

 Later, in a night club with newly recruited girls, Lynne is instructed by the Prince's majordomo, Latif Bin Walid (Alok Tewari), to visit a new business partner of the Prince's and show him a good time.
 Lynne is rather suspicious as she usually gets such orders directly from the Prince.
-Slipping away to the restroom just before leaving the club, Lynne calls Carrie and appraises her of the situation.
+Slipping away to the restroom just before leaving the club, Lynne calls Carrie and apprises her of the situation.
 Carrie smells a potential lead and lies to Lynne again, assuring her that the CIA has people watching and protecting her.
 Carrie and Virgil (David Marciano) set off immediately, in an attempt to keep tabs on Lynne themselves.
 Lynne leaves the club but her "driver" shoots her dead, takes her diamond necklace, and leaves her body in the alley.
 Carrie and Virgil then arrive on the scene.
 They see that Lynne is dead and leave immediately at Virgil's insistence.

 The Prince is interviewed by the police regarding Lynne's murder and seems genuinely devastated, further casting doubt on his involvement.
 Carrie is wracked with guilt after she promised Lynne protection that was not really there.
 Saul tries to get her mind back on the case.
 Carrie speculates that the true connection to Abu Nazir might not be the Prince, but somebody in his entourage.
 Saul reminds her of the missing diamond necklace, and how jewelry is often used to transfer funds quickly and as a means of financing terrorist operations.

 Latif negotiates the sale of Lynne's necklace, eventually getting $400,000 for it.
 A young couple is then shown purchasing a new home.
 The realtor congratulates them on their new home, and comments on how unusual it is to have a couple so young pay for their home in full in cash.
 A plane flies overhead, and she assures them that they will soon get used to the sound.
 However, they seem quite pleased with the fact that the house is very close to the airport, claiming it is convenient.